HRLTY/TP-GAN/README.md

 It was initially written in Tensorflow 0.12.
 If you have implemented another version, I'll be happy to reference it here.

 This is an initial release of code, which may not be fully tested.
-Refinement, input data example, pre-trained models, and precomputed testing image features will come later.

 The input is cropped with the Matlab script `face_db_align_single_custom.m`, which accepts 5 keypoints and outputs a cropped image and transformed keypoints.